gravitational/teleport/examples/chart/tbot/README.md

 To use it, you will need to know:

-- The address of your Teleport Proxy or Auth Server
+- The address of your Teleport Proxy Service or Auth Service
 - The name of your Teleport cluster
 - The name of a join token configured for Machine ID and your Kubernetes cluster (https://goteleport.com/docs/enroll-resources/machine-id/deployment/kubernetes/)